AlexHalogen/AdbNotificationForwarder/README.md

 ## Config

-Config the application in `config.ini`.
+Config the application via `config.ini`.

 ## License Information

 The project is released under the MIT license.
-See LICENSE.txt for full text of the license.
+See LICENSE.txt for the license text.

-The project uses the following libraries
+The project uses the following libraries and includes compiled binaries of them in the released, prebuilt binaries:

+- [Plyer](https://github.com/kivy/plyer) fron kivy. plyer is released under the MIT license.
+The original license text is reproduced in `NOTICE.txt`

+- [adb_shell](https://github.com/JeffLIrion/adb_shell) from Jeff Irion. adb_shell is released under Apache 2.0 license.
+The original license text is reproduced in `NOTICE.txt`